When coordination pays off

 error_on_requires_action=true

 , which makes Payment Intents work like Charges.
 In my opinion, it is the ugliest parameter in Payment Intents.
-But eventually, lots of US merchants used it to quickly migrate from Charges to Payment Intents with a one-to-one copy-paste migration.↩ - I am simplifying the story.
-We shipped many different things, some quicker than others.
+But eventually, lots of US merchants used it to quickly migrate from Charges to Payment Intents with a one-to-one migration.↩ - I am simplifying the story.
+We shipped many different features throughout 2021.
 For example, Remember Me launched in new Checkout by early 2021.
-And then it made it to Web Elements before it made it to Mobile Elements.
+Then it made it to Web Elements, and then it made it to Mobile Elements.
 And it made it North American before it made it to Europe.
 But the basic story is the same: upfront coordination costs with delayed implementation and rewards.↩

 - The real FSx doesn’t have the same shape as S3 and Glacier, I am using it as an illustration of “AWS will continue to put out storage APIs”.↩